pombreda/lepl/doc-src/intro.rst

 simple matcher might recognise a letter, digit or space.
 More complex matchers are built from these to recognise words, equations, etc.

-One a matcher has been built up in this way it can be used to process text.
+One a matcher has been built up in this way it can be used to create a *parser* to process text.
+The parser contains the original matchers, but may also add additional processing (this provides advanced features like ...).

-Internally, this means that the final, complex, matcher passes the text to the simpler matchers that were used as "building blocks".
+Internally, when the parser is used to anaylse some text, it passes the string to the matchers that were used as "building blocks".
 These break the text into pieces that are then assembled into the final result.

-So we describe a structure (called a *grammar*) using matchers then use those matchers to break text into pieces that match that structure.
-This process is called parsing.
+So, ignoring the parser for a moment, we describe a structure (called a *grammar*) using matchers then use those matchers to break text into pieces that match that structure.

 An example will make this clearer.
 Imagine that we are given a username and a phone number, separated by a comma, and we want to split that into the two